franknelson/portfolio/readme.md

-#  HTML5 Reset WordPress Theme
+#  Based on HTML5 Reset WordPress Theme

 HTML5 Reset is a simple set of *WordPress* best practices to get web projects off on the right foot.